datadesk/vr-interactives-three-js/README.md

 var renderer = new THREE.WebGLRenderer({antialias: true});

-// Set the pixel ratio of the screen (for high DPI screens) renderer.setPixelRatio(window.devicePixelRatio);
+// Set the pixel ratio of the screen (for high DPI screens)
+// This line is actually really important.
+Otherwise you'll have lots of weird bugs and a generally bad time. renderer.setPixelRatio(window.devicePixelRatio);

 // Set the background of the scene to a orange/red